ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

-When using (Elliptic Curve) [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie-Hellman_key_exchange) as the key exchange mechanism both sides have to collaborate to generate master secret.
-They both generate DH key pairs (which is *a lot* cheaper than generating RSA keys) and send their public key to the other party.
+When using (Elliptic Curve) [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie-Hellman_key_exchange) as the key exchange mechanism both sides have to collaborate to generate a master secret.
+They generate DH key pairs (which is *a lot* cheaper than generating RSA keys) and send their public key to the other party.
 With the private key and the other party's public key the shared master secret can be calculated and then again be used to derive session keys.
 We can provide [Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) when using ephemeral DH key pairs.
 See the section below on how to enable it.

+We could in theory also provide forward secrecy with an RSA key exchange if the server would generate an ephemeral RSA key pair, share its public key and would then wait for the master secret to be sent by the client.
+As hinted above RSA key generation is very expensive and does not scale in practice.
+That is why RSA key exchanges are not a practical option for providing forward secrecy.

 ### After the handshake